philoserf/markpaulayers.com/content/notes/list-of-feelings.md

 ---
 title: List of feelings
 date: 2021-04-20
-terms: [Emotions, Feelings, Writing, List]
+terms: [emotions, feelings, writing, list]
 ---

 ### Feelings when needs are satisfied